kodemeister/asm584/README.md

 .\asm584.exe program.asm
 ```

-asm584 will take the input file `program.asm` and produce an output file with the same name but with the `.x584` extension, i.e., `program.x584`.
+asm584 will assemble the input file `program.asm` and produce an output file with the same name but with the `.x584` extension, i.e., `program.x584`.

 If you want to specify a custom output file name, you can use the `-o` or `--output` option followed by the desired file name or path: